otienojoseph/binary_trees/README.md

 - 4-binary_tree_is_leaf - Function that checks if node is a leaf
 - 5-binary_tree_is_root.c - Checks if a given node is a root
 - 6-binary_tree_preorder - Function that goes through a binary tree using pre-order traversal
+- 7-binary_tree_inorder - Function that goes through a binary tree using in-order traversal